 At the end of every ride?
 Yup – you’ll have to walk through a field of temptation.

 Packed along Main Street?
 You bet.

 The parks are cleverly designed to encourage you to buy things regularly, and people always lap it up (myself included)!

-Character dining at Disney World is particularly expensive, and these restaurants certainly dial up the total amount made by the parks each year.
+Character dining at Disney World is particularly expensive, and these restaurants dial up the amount made by the parks.

 After all – who doesn’t love a meet and greet?

-As Disney World has an average annual attendance of 58 million guests every year, making it one of the most popular tourist destinations on the planet.
+As Disney World has an average annual attendance of 58 million guests every year, it’s one of the most popular tourist destinations on the planet!

-When you consider the average ticket costs over $100, you can see how admission prices earn the park bundles of cash.
+When you consider the average ticket costs over $100 ($109 at the moment!), you can see how admission prices earn the park bundles of cash.

 Plenty of guests stay offsite, but Disney also makes a decent amount from putting guests in resorts.